Welcome to the Emory Oral History Program!

 Current Projects

-Stories during the Coronavirus Pandemic:
+Stories During the Coronavirus Pandemic:

 How has the coronavirus pandemic impacted you?
-The Emory Oral History Program is collecting stories from the Emory community during the novel coronavirus (SARS-CoV-2)/COVID-19 outbreak and ongoing pandemic.
-We invite anyone who considers themselves part of the Emory University community to share their oral history.
+The Emory Oral History Program is collecting stories from the Emory community about lived experiences during the coronavirus/COVID-19 outbreak and ongoing pandemic.
+Bearing witness to this unprecedented event and sharing our thoughts and experiences offers tremendous value.
+We invite anyone who considers themselves part of the Emory University Community to share their oral history.

 Information and Resources